Saturday, August 29, 2015

 Post Consumption Impression - 2.25 out of 3 mugs

 The tongue feel from the “secret recipe” makes it hard to know what I am drinking.
 Seems like several beverages at any stage of consumption.
 One thing that is very unique is the dry feeling I had after drinking this root beer.
-It left me thirsty, which could the primary reason I desire more?
-With my first taste this was an average root beer at best.
+It left me thirsty, which could be the primary reason I desire more?
+With my first taste, this was an average root beer at best.
 As I drank more, I savored more.
-This is a very balanced brew that is intended to be enjoyed slowly, like a fine dry wine.
+This is a very balanced brew that is intended to be enjoyed slowly, like a fine, dry wine.

-Would I recommend this at 7.75 out of 12 mugs?
+Would I recommend this at 7.75 out of 12 mugs (6.25 out of 9 without head)?

 If you desire a beverage that you want to enjoy for an hour while conversing with friends, this is the one.
 You will not drink 1,000 calories at the gathering, as you will sip this beverage, not drink it, to get the full enjoyment.
-If you drink it quickly, do not waste you time.
+If you drink it quickly, do not waste your time.

 OTHER REVIEWS: